General Assembly 2021

 Who makes GA happen?

 Arrangements for GA require an 18-month joint effort between the national PCA Administrative Committee (AC) office staff in Atlanta and the local Presbytery that hosts the Assembly.
+Here is a recent article about the Behind the Scenes - Often Overlooked Facts about GA.

 Our theme for GA21 is Proclaiming the Unhindered Kingdom based on Acts 28:30-31.
 We also draw inspiration and quotes from the hymn, “The Church’s One Foundation.”
 Providentially, our theme was selected long before the COVID pandemic profoundly affected the Church’s methods of building God’s Kingdom.
 Throughout the ages, Christ has grown His Church “mid toil and tribulation.”
 The Holy Spirit has overcome both external and internal hindrances to proclaim the Gospel to the “elect from every nation.”
 As stewards of this Good News in this divided age, we proclaim Christ’s power to advance His Kingdom unhindered.
 We declare to a confused and fractured world that Christ shall never let his Church perish, but in unity affirm “one Lord, one faith, one birth.”